 If a married couple who jointly owns a rental property files a joint income tax return, as most do, the couple should report rental income and deductions from the jointly owned property on a single Schedule E, Supplemental Income and Loss form along with their return Form 1040.

 Rental Property Owned by a Business Entity

-Landlords who own their properties through business entities will have a lot more forms to fill out, and tax filing becomes a daunting task.
+Landlords who own their properties through business entities will have a lot more forms to fill out, and tax filing could become a daunting task.
 Business entities, such as general or limited partnerships or S corporations, will need to report their rental income or loss using the IRS Form 8825 Rental Real Estate Income and Expenses of a Partnership or an S Corporation.
 Form 8825 is very similar to the Schedule E that an individual owner with sole title would use to file their rental income taxes.

 * General or Limited Partnerships